vtex-apps/product-price/docs/README.md

 The variable values are rendered according to the context wrapping the block, meaning that this last one uses product data to render the price accordingly.

-It is possible, however, to define which message texts a block should render on the UI using the `markers` or the `message` props, as explained previously.
+It is possible, however, to define which message texts a block will render on the UI using the `message` prop, as explained previously.

 The text value passed to the `message` prop will be automatically taken into account when the block is rendered.